James51332/James51332/README.md

 ### Hi there 👋

-My name is James, and I am a high school senior in Wausau, Wisconsin.
+My name is James, and I am a rising freshman at UW-Madison 🦡.
 Here are some projects that I've worked on in the past:

 * 📗 [Lettermorph](https://github.com/James51332/Lettermorph) - A word themed game that earned 10th place in FBLA Nationals 2023
 * ✍️ [dadabo.dev](https://dadabo.dev) - A personal blog where I write about the technical challenges I face on my projects